springjools/ombiBot/README.md

     * port: default is 5000
     * baseUrl: default is /ombi
     * apiKey: insert apiKey from ombi
+    * botToken: the bot token you received from BotFather
     * users:  you need at least one pair of user.id and ombi-user-name.
 The code assumes that any users not found in this list go under the name 'guest'.
 So you need to set up one ombi user with the name 'guest'.
 Reason: otherwise any user interacting with this bot would have automatic admin access to your ombi server.